firebase/geofire-js/README.md

-# GeoFire — Realtime location queries with Firebase
+# GeoFire for JavaScript — Realtime location queries with Firebase

 [![Build Status](https://travis-ci.org/firebase/geofire.svg)](https://travis-ci.org/firebase/geofire)
 [![Version](https://badge.fury.io/gh/firebase%2Fgeofire.svg)](http://badge.fury.io/gh/firebase%2Fgeofire)

-GeoFire is an open-source JavaScript library that allows you to store and query a set of items based on their geographic location.
+GeoFire is an open-source library that allows you to store and query a set of keys based on their geographic location.
+At its heart, GeoFire simply stores locations with string keys.
+Its main benefit, however, is the possibility of retrieving only those keys within a given geographic area
+- all in realtime.

 GeoFire uses [Firebase](https://www.firebase.com/) for data storage, allowing query results to be updated in realtime as they change.
-GeoFire does more than just measure the distance between locations; *it selectively loads only the data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.
+GeoFire *selectively loads only the data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.

+### Integrating GeoFire with your data

+GeoFire is designed as a lightweight add-on to Firebase.
+To keep things simple, GeoFire stores data in its own format and its own location within your Firebase.
+This allows your existing data format and security rules to remain unchanged while still providing you with an easy solution for geo queries.

+#### Example Usage

+Assume you are building an app to rate bars and you store all information for a bar, e.g. name, business hours and price range, at `/bars/<bar-id>`.
+Later, you want to add the possibility for users to search for bars in their vicinity.
+This is where GeoFire comes in.
+You can store the location for each bar using GeoFire, using the bar IDs as GeoFire keys.
+GeoFire then allows you to easily query which bar IDs (the keys) are nearby.
+To display any additional information about the bars, you can load the information for each bar returned by the query at `/bars/<bar-id>`.

-## Live Examples
+## Live Demos

 To see GeoFire in action, you can [play around with our fully-featured demo](https://geofire.firebaseapp.com/sfVehicles/index.html).
 (Drag the purple circle!)
 This demo maps all of the San Francisco MUNI vehicles within a certain search radius.
 You can